Cloudflare Zero Trust — Independent Software Review

 Free Plan: $0 forever

-Pay-as-you-go: $7/user/month
+Pay-as-you-go: $7/user/month (billed annually)

 Contract Plan: Annual custom price per user